KelvinTegelaar/CIPP/Documentation/GettingStarted/Installation.md

 ## Automated Installation

-Click the button below to run the automated setup.
+After you have completed the requirements in the [Getting Started](#getting-started) section, click the button below to run the automated setup.
 This does most of the work for you.
 If you don't want to use the automated installer, use the [manual installation instructions](#manual-installation) below, but be warned that this is really not advised, there's a lot of moving parts where one could make a mistake.
 You will need to use the manual installation instructions if you wish to host your repo in [Azure DevOps](https://dev.azure.com) or on a [GitLab](https://www.gitlab.com) instance.

 [![Deploy To Azure](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.svg?sanitize=true)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FKelvinTegelaar%2FCIPP%2Fmaster%2FDocumentation%2FAzureDeploymentTemplate.json)